Revolt of 1173–1174: Aftermath

-The revolt lasted eighteen months, played out across a large area from southern Scotland to Brittany.
-At least twenty castles in England were recorded as demolished on the orders of the king.
+The revolt lasted eighteen months, and played out across a large area from southern Scotland to Brittany.
+At least twenty castles in England were recorded as having been demolished on the orders of the king.
 Many towns were destroyed and many people were killed.
 Blame was placed on young Henry's advisors, the rebel barons, who manipulated the inexperienced and rash princes for their own dreams of gain.
 William Marshal, who was loyal to young Henry during the revolt, said "cursed be the day when the traitors schemed to embroil the father and the son".